Dleibe1/Project-Builder/README.md

 # A Project Building Assistant for Arduino Micro Controller Apps

-## Create, Edit, and Fork projects:
+## Create, Edit, and Fork Arduino Projects

 ### A demo of the app is currently hosted at [https://project-builder-e7439342976b.herokuapp.com/](https://project-builder-e7439342976b.herokuapp.com/)